GabrielDWu/GabrielDWu.github.io/index.markdown

 layout: home
 ---

-My blog about (mainly) math, computer science, and philosophy.
+My blog about math, computer science, and philosophy.